video-dev/hls.js/api-extractor/report/hls.js.api.md

     readonly transmuxing: HlsChunkPerformanceTiming;
 }

+// Warning: (ae-missing-release-tag) "CMCDController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class CMCDController implements ComponentAPI {
+    constructor(hls: Hls);
+    static appendQueryToUri(uri: any, query: any): any;
+    // (undocumented)
+    destroy(): void;
+    // Warning: (ae-forgotten-export) The symbol "CMCD" needs to be exported by the entry point hls.d.ts static serialize(data: CMCD): string;
+    // Warning: (ae-forgotten-export) The symbol "CMCDHeaders" needs to be exported by the entry point hls.d.ts static toHeaders(data: CMCD): Partial<CMCDHeaders>;
+    static toQuery(data: CMCD): string;
+    static uuid(): string;
+}

 // Warning: (ae-missing-release-tag) "CMCDControllerConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)